fedecremo/stage2019/README.md

 It is a service that provides a number of CSS and JS files that users can employ to create webpages with Salesforce-like style.
 This file contains the exact same elements of the sample page in the instructions, including the Gantt Chart and the Vertical Menu I personally created.
 It's not identical yet as I need to fix some options.

 NB: This file will not work properly if normally opened in your browser.
 It is necessary to write a piece of code in Node.js that makes use of Express.js.
-This is the code:
+Save the wollowing code in the file server.js to correctly run the code:
 ```javascript
 var express = require('express');
 var app = express();